a327ex/www/content/posts/super_people_design_review.md

 it, since you had no plan to look back on and go "which part of the plan went wrong".

 So the argument that could be made here is that adding material markers gives people some small amount of direction so that they aren't wandering as aimlessly.
-But this feels like a weak argument because now that they were given this tool that allows them to not think, they'll be even more aimlessly and will just follow the material markers without further planning.
+But this feels like a weak argument because now that they were given this tool that allows them to not think, they'll be even more aimless and will just follow the material markers without any planning.
 So in the end it also doesn't help.

 Overall my solution for this system is to remove it completely.
 Gear should be found across the world randomly at various levels.
 So you find Lv.1 armor or Lv.4 armor randomly like you can now, and you can't really know for sure that if you just grind out the materials you'll be able to have a full Lv.5 set of gear.